klevvergirl/klevvergirl/README.md

 Hey there, I'm Dillon 👋

 - 🔭 I’m currently working on ...
-A website hosted by my own Raspberry Pi server to stand as a portfolio of programming projects
+An AI-assisted educational tool that allows students and educators to get the most out of Large Language Models.

-- 🌱 I’m currently learning ... how to program in Lua and use design tools like Blender to make games for the Roblox platform.
+- 🌱 I’m currently learning ... how to host and build web applications using Django and DRF API endpoints.

 - 📫 How to reach me: ... dillons012@gmail.com